tryhackmeltd/docs.tryhackme.com/docs/room-creation/getting-started.md

   - Ex: Red Primer
 - General theme
   - Ex: Spiderman
-Major topic covered
+- Major topic covered
   - PrivEsc, Linux, web
   - CVE Numbers
-- Vulnerabilities
-  - SQLi, RCE, etc.
+  - Vulnerabilities SQLi, RCE, etc.
 - Tools used
   - Burp Suite, Metasploit, SQLMap etc.
 - Vulnerable Protocols
   - SMB, POP3, etc.
-Rooms which do not include tags will not be made public although challenges have some leniency due to spoilers
+Rooms which do not include tags will not be made public although challenges have some leniency due to spoilers.
 ### Question considerations
 - Depends on the difficulty level
 - Validation of command output